riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 we want to fill.
 13:00: overall, same size for GW b/c a lot of the growth is Open Phil, which we're trying to split off.

-13:35: brigid(?): from the outside, it could look questionable!
+13:35: Brigid(?): from the outside, it could look questionable!

 14:22: so many of the people we hired are so new that we had to put in senior staff time to train new people.now we're coming to the end of that so we will